 Craig W. Drummond

-Represent individuals in case negotiation and at trial who have been injured by the negligence of a person or entity.
-Represent individuals at all levels of criminal defense, including domestic violence and DUI cases, in Nevada State and Federal Courts.
-Represent military members, Veterans, and their families, in military justice matters, military investigations and other matters related to military service.
+Represent individuals in case negotiation and at trial who have been injured from the fault or negligence of a person or entity.
+Cases include serious injury, wrongful death, product defect, and product defect.
+Represent individuals charged with a crime at all levels of criminal defense in Nevada State and Federal Courts, including white collar crimes, domestic violence and DUI cases.

 Admitted to Practice Law:

 - Nevada (State and Federal Courts)